Total Recall (1990)

 The year is 2084.
 Douglas Quaid is a construction worker, every night Doug has been having horrible nightmares about the planet Mars and it has become very obsessive for Doug.
 Doug goes to "Rekall INC" a company that sales false memories of ideal holidays.
 When Doug has a false memory of a holiday on Mars implanted, it all goes terribly wrong.
 Doug has lost his memory and he is being chased by a group of assassins and his beautiful wife Lori is a agent who claims his whole life is a fake and he isn't who he is.
 After discovering he is Hauser, a former Mars Intelligence agent, Quaid goes to the colony on Mars, in hoping of finding answers.
 Where he meets a woman named Melina who is working for rebels and the assassins are working for Vilos Cohaggen, the colony's corrupt administrator.
 As Doug sets out to discover who he is and why Cohaagen is after him, Doug not only is finding answers, he also begins to question reality.
 Is the events of Rekall INC, being chased by assassins and going to Mars really happening?
 Or Is it all a dream?

-Quaid awakens in a Johnny Cab that takes him to a subway station where he can catch a train home.
+Quaid awakens in a Johnny Cab (with a robotic driver) that takes him to a subway station where he can catch a train home.
 While walking through the subway, he is attacked and detained by several men led by Harry, his co-worker.
-They accuse him of blabbing about Mars while he was at ReKall, although because ReKall erased his memory, Quaid cannot remember anything about ReKall or being on Mars.
-Harry prepares to shoot Quaid, but Quaid fights back, successfully killing off Harry and all of his men.
-He doesn't understand how he could have these skills and is horrified at his actions.
+They accuse him of blabbing about Mars while he was at Rekall, although because Rekall erased his memory, Quaid cannot remember anything about Rekall or being on Mars.
+Harry prepares to shoot Quaid, but Quaid fights back, successfully killing Harry and all of his men.
+He doesn't understand where he obtained his newfound hand-to-hand skills and is horrified at his actions.

 Doug finds a room in a cheap, anonymous hotel, but a mysterious man calls him in his room and tells him he as a suitcase for him.
 Quaid, puzzled, asks who he is.
 The man says they were agents together on Mars.
-He tells Quaid that there is a bug inside his skull that allows Richter to track him.
+He tells Quaid that there is a bug inside his head that allows Richter to track him.
 Following the man's instructions, Quaid wraps his head in a wet towel to disrupt the tracking signal.
 He gets the suitcase and as he is leaving the hotel Richter and Helm arrive.
 They chase Quaid in another Johnny Cab taxi who escapes their violent pursuit and flees to an abandoned factory.
-Richter uses the tracking device to follow Quaid there.
+Though Quaid is still wearing the towel on his head, they're able to track a faint signal.

 When Quaid opens the case a screen plays a recording of himself.
 He finds a variety of spy gear inside the suitcase.
-The recording tells Quaid he was originally Hauser, a high-ranking member of the Agency and Cohaagen's key agent.
+The recording tells Quaid he was originally Hauser, a high-ranking member of the "Agency" and Cohaagen's key agent.
 In the recording, Hauser tells Quaid that he met Melina (Rachel Ticotin), an agent for rebels on Mars, and that she convinced him to switch sides.
 Hauser says that Cohaagen discovered his treason, the Agency erased his identity and a new one implanted.
-In the new identity, Quaid was exiled to Earth where he could be watched.
+In the new identity, Quaid was exiled to Earth where he could be closely watched.
 Hauser tells Quaid how to remove the tracking device from his skull.
-After Quaid successfully extracts the bug, Hauser tells him to go to Mars and connect with the rebels to help destroy Cohaagen's empire.
+After Quaid successfully (and painfully) extracts the bug, Hauser tells him to go to Mars and connect with the rebels to help destroy Cohaagen's empire.
+Quaid stuffs the bug inside a candy bar and throws it to some nearby rats and flees, leaving Richter, Helm & their men to chase the bug around the factory.

 Quaid arrives on Mars at a giant domed mining colony half-buried in the martian landscape.
 Many of the people living on Mars are deformed and possess psychic abilities caused by the mixture of solar radiation and shoddy air quality provided by Cohaagen.
-Cohaagen's men follow Quaid to Mars and locate him in the immigration and customs facility.
-They attempt to kill Quaid but he escapes.
+Cohaagen's men follow Quaid to Mars.
+They see some recent graffiti proclaiming that the mysterious mutant leader "Kuato" is still a threat.
+They zero Quaid when the disguise he's wearing, a lifelike mask of a large woman, fails and he's exposed.
+They open fire and crack one of the shielding windows, causing a sudden decompression in the room.
+One of the customs agents is able to hit an emergency button and the rush of air stops.
+Quaid escapes.

 Quaid gets a suite at the Hilton and retrieves a note from a hotel safe that he left for himself.
 It tells him to contact Melina at The Last Resort.
 Outside the hotel, a mutant taxi driver named Benny (Mel Johnson Jr.), persuades Quaid to let him take him to Venusville and The Last Resort, a bar and brothel.
 Quaid finds Melina, who strongly resembles the woman he requested at Rekall, but he can't remember her and she doesn't believe his story.
 She orders him to leave at gunpoint.

-Quaid returns to the Hilton and is visited by Dr. Edgemar (Roy Brocksmith), the founder of ReKall, who Quaid saw in a Rekall ad on Earth.
-Edgemar tells Quaid that everything that has happened since his trip to Rekall is all in his mind.
-He says everything Quaid has experienced since falling unconscious at ReKall on planet Earth has been a dream due to a "schizoid embolism" and "acute neurological trauma".
+Quaid returns to the Hilton and is visited by Dr. Edgemar (Roy Brocksmith), the founder of Rekall, whom Quaid saw in a Rekall ad on Earth.
+Edgemar tells Quaid that everything that has happened since his trip to Rekall is all in his mind and that he's actually back at Rekall, still strapped into the chair in the lab.
+He says everything Quaid has experienced since falling unconscious at Rekall on planet Earth has been a dream due to a "schizoid embolism" and "acute neurological trauma".
 Quaid, disbelieving, holds him at gunpoint.
 Edgemar tells Quaid his entire experience matches the dreams he asked to be implanted.

-Edgemar opens the hotel door and Lori enters.
+To prove his point, Edgemar opens the hotel door and Lori enters.
 She pleads with Quaid to listen to Dr. Edgemar.
 Edgemar offers Doug a pill, "a symbol of his desire to return to reality."
 He says Quaid must take the pill voluntarily to escape his permanent dream state.
 If he does, he will fall asleep and then wake up at the memory implant facility on Earth.
 He tells Quaid that if he doesn't take the pill, he will end up lobotomized and his mind will be trapped in this alternate reality forever.
 Quaid seriously considers the offer, but before he can swallow the pill, he spots a drop of sweat on the nervous Dr. Edgemar's face.
 He thinks this confirms that he is experiencing reality and not a dream and immediately shoots and kills Edgemar.
 A team of men break suddenly break through the room's walls and capture Quaid.
+Lori deals him several painful blows, the last one knocking him unconscious.

-Richter and Helm chase Melina and Quaid.
+Richter and Helm burst out of the elevator.
+Richter sees Lori's dead body and marches after Quaid and Melina.
+Helm stops Richter when he tries to shoot at Quaid while he stands in front of a protective dome pane.
 They flee the hotel where Benny is conveniently waiting for them.
 He takes them to Venusville and The Last Resort.
 They hide behind a secret panel.
 The rebels and Cohaagen's security forces engage in a firefight during which Helm and several of Richter's security forces are killed.
 Richter barely escapes and takes command of a platoon of reinforcements.
-Cohaagan calls Richter after hearing about the firefight and orders him to pull back.
-Richter and his men retreat and the entire neighborhood is sealed off and the oxygen circulation system and fans feeding the area are turned off.
+Cohaagen calls Richter after hearing about the firefight and orders him to pull back.
+Richter and his men retreat and the entire neighborhood is sealed off and the oxygen circulation system and fans feeding the area fresh air are turned off.

-Quaid is taken by the rebels to meet Kuato, the unknown leader of the rebellion.
+Quaid is taken by the rebels to meet Kuato, the mysterious leader of the rebellion.
 Kuato is psychic and can spot undercover Martian agents and extract information from them.
 They hope that Kuato can read Quaid's mind and find key information that will help them defeat Cohaagen and free Mars from his dictatorship.
 They take Quaid to see George (Marshall Bell), a high ranking rebel officer, before he can meet Kuato.
 They meet George in a private room, who opens his shirt to reveal that he is also Kuato, a conjoined, symbiotic creature with only a small head and arms.
 Kuato reads Quaid's mind and sees a vision of alien ruins, that have been rumored to lie underneath Mars.
-Cohaagen has kept their existence secret because it would convert the tribidium and make it worthless.
+Cohaagen has kept their existence secret because it would convert the turbinium and make it worthless.
+The machine, if activated, would melt an underground glacier and release the oxygen, creating a breathable atmosphere for Mars.

 In his office, Cohaagen smugly explains to Quaid that the entire operation was a trap conceived by Hauser and Cohaagen.
 They devised a plan to trick Kuato by erasing Hauser's memory and implanting memories making him into Quaid so he could pass Kuato's psychic test.
 Quaid doesn't believe Cohaagen, but Cohaagen plays a recording made by Hauser before he became Quaid.
 Hauser, with Cohaagen at his side, congratulates Quaid for helping wipe out the rebels.
 Cohaagen orders that the oxygen supply to a large part of the Mars colony that aided the rebels be completely cut off.